menglongguo/website/_projects/MiscProj.md

 ![Phone](/website/assets/images/11phonecase.jpg)

+The first model and current model:
 <iframe src="https://drive.google.com/file/d/1bRQmwvNYxCY9mTKeQ8omNwjdBS0U7J1m/preview"></iframe>

 ---

 ### Lap Desk

-The *lapdesk* project was to make note-taking more ergonomic but ended up as an exercise to stretch the bound of plywood construction.
+The *lapdesk* project was to make note-taking more ergonomic but ended up as an exploration of plywood construction.
 Thinking about ways to make laser-cut planes of plywood bend and curve was an interesting challenge.
-Unfortunately, I never used this because it was impractical to carry and not much more ergonomic.
+Unfortunately, I never used this because it was impractical to carry and not much more ergonomic than regular note-taking.
 Although I did enjoy the experience, my biggest takeaway is this: if you prioritize the journey over the destination, the product will sometimes be useless.

 ![lapdesk](/website/assets/images/11lapdesk.JPG)